Carolco Pictures: Carolco's library

-After its bankruptcy, the assets of Carolco were sold off to other companies, most already sold during Carolco's existence.
-In March 1996, Canal+ purchased the library in bankruptcy court for a value of approximately $58 million.
-The ancillary rights to Carolco's library (up to 1995 with certain exceptions) are held by French production company StudioCanal, since its parent company, Canal+ Group, owned a stake in Carolco, eventually buying out its partners.

-On September 17, 1991, Multimedia Entertainment acquired Carolco's television business, which included television distribution unit Orbis Communications and the telefilm subsidiary Carolco Television Productions, but did not include the television distribution rights to Carolco's film library.
+Carolco began selling off assets as early as 1991, when its television business—distribution unit Orbis Communications and the telefilm subsidiary Carolco Television Productions—were purchased by Multimedia Entertainment.
+The sale did not include the television distribution rights to Carolco's film library.
 Those rights would instead be licensed to Spelling Entertainment's Worldvision Enterprises in 1992 in order to pay off debt.
 In North America, with certain exceptions, those rights are held by Paramount Television Studios through Trifecta Entertainment & Media as the successor to Spelling/Worldvision.

+After its bankruptcy, Carolco's remaining assets were sold off to other companies, most already sold during Carolco's existence.
+In March 1996, Canal+ purchased the library in bankruptcy court for a value of about $58 million.
+The ancillary rights to Carolco's library (up to 1995 with certain exceptions) are held by French production company StudioCanal, since its parent company, Canal+ Group, owned a stake in Carolco, eventually buying out its partners.

 All other rights in terms of home video were (and for a majority of the library, still are) licensed to Lionsgate under an ongoing deal with StudioCanal.
 Lionsgate, in turn, licensed those rights in Canada to Entertainment One (which in turn was acquired by Lionsgate in 2023), although theatrical rights to most of the library were split between Sony Pictures (for Cliffhanger), and Rialto Pictures (for the rest of the library not already retained by its original distributors or passed on to other companies).
 The video rights to most titles previously released by Lionsgate in North America are now held outright by StudioCanal, and sublicensed to Kino Lorber.

 Showgirls was sold in pre-production to United Artists and Chargeurs (now known as Pathé); both studios retained the film.

 StudioCanal itself held full distribution rights in France, Germany, Australia, Ireland, and the United Kingdom.
 In other territories, StudioCanal licensed home video rights to Universal Pictures Home Entertainment until StudioCanal's global distribution deal with Universal expired in January 2022.